quantarray/skylark/src/site/measure.md

   lb
   Pa
   Hz

+  // Special unit of measure representing a dimensionless unitless measure Unit
 ```

 Easily compose another unit of measure as stand-alone entities or in relation to an already-defined one.